thesneilert/waffle-calculator/README.md

 ## How to Use

-1. Open the HTML file in a web browser.
+1. Open the [page](https://thesneilert.github.io/waffle-calculator/) in a web browser.
 2. Click on the quantity buttons (1 to 30) to calculate the price of waffle decorations.
 3. The price will be displayed in the center box.